PatrickLouys/no-framework-tutorial/3-error-handler.md

 **Important:** Never show any errors in your production environment.
 A stack trace or even just a simple error message can help someone to gain access to your system.
 Always show a user friendly error page instead and send an email to yourself, write to a log or something similar.
 So only you can see the errors in the production environment.

-For development that does not make sense though and you want a nice error page.
-So the solution is to have an environment switch in your code.
+For development that does not make sense though -- you want a nice error page.
+The solution is to have an environment switch in your code.
 For now you can just set it to `development`.

-Then after the error handler registration, throw an Exception to test if everything is working correctly.
+Then after the error handler registration, throw an `Exception` to test if everything is working correctly.
 Your `Bootstrap.php` should now look similar to this:

 ```
 <?php